 In short, the issue isn't that the money is not being spent; the issue is where is it being spent from?
 Senator Packwood.
 Mr. Chairman?
 The Chairman.
 Yes?
 Senator Packwood.
-I did not mean to unduly browbeat the Administration.
+I did not mean to unduly browbeat the going to spend the money, then we are not keeping the faith.
+I think the trigger should apply equally whether we are at fault or the Administration is.

+24 Administration.
 This is also meant as a hammer for Congress.

-If we are going to tax everybody who buys, and then we are not going to spend the money, then we are not keeping the faith.
+25 If we are going to tax everybody who buys, and then we are not